hpssjellis/j-batch-cmd-windows-android-pgb-helloworld/README.md

 Final note.
 When using batch commands it is often easy to add to the end of the path command the variable %PATH% to attach the old path.
-That is very helpful except when debugging your batch files since the command is recursive if fired from the command line and you end up with a huge PATH with multiple entries.
+That is very helpful except when debugging your batch files since the command is recursive if fired from the command line you end up with a huge PATH with multiple entries.
 Works fine after debugging.
 Still not sure about folder file names with spaces.
 Surrounding them with double quotes sometimes seems to work.
 I just use the dir /x command to find the short file/dir names.

 Try http://rocksetta.com/html-to-phonegap-to-app/ for some other suggestions.